kmoppel/kmoppel.github.io/_posts/2023-06-07-til-filling-prepared-statement-placeholders-automatically-with-pgbadger.md

 When some app uses the extended query protocol / prepared statements to query Postgres (which you generally should for performance reasons) and get for some reason query errors or just cross the "slow query log" threshold (`log_min_duration_statement` config parameter), you will not get full executable statements in the query log!
-But rather 2 pieces - a query with dollar-stype placeholders and after that a list of actual parameter values - that you then need to "fill in" if you want to actually re-run the query and see why this particular parameter values combination was slow for example.
+But rather 2 pieces - a query with dollar-type placeholders and after that a list of actual parameter values - that you then need to "fill in" if you want to actually re-run the query (with EXPLAIN ANALYZE mostly) and see why this particular parameter values combination was slow for example.

 # The solution